What is Huntington’s Disease?

 What is the treatment of Huntington’s Disease?

-The treatment has a symptomatic approach and there are no medications available to arrest the progression of disease.
-Symptomatic treatment includes medications for motor symptoms, antidepressant and anti-anxiety medicines for depression and antipsychotic medications.
+The treatment has a symptomatic approach and there are no medications available to arrest the progression of the disease.
+Symptomatic treatment includes medications for abnormal movements (motor symptoms).
+Sometimes, antidepressant and anti-anxiety medicines are prescribed for depression and anxiety.
 It is important to give medicines for motor symptoms carefully because they can lead to Parkinson’s disease-like symptoms as a side effect.

 Ask a question regarding Huntington’s Disease: Overview, Symptoms and Treatment